| DAVINCI - SELF PORTRAIT - PAGE 2

 appear that the throne was vacant because Richard II was

-formally disposed of crime against the realm. - This was
+formally disposed of crime against the realm.

 called the Lancastian version, and formally absolved Henry IV